-- 14. Operators of public telecommunications networks and broadcasting facilities shall prepare and submit to the Authority their cybersecurity plan, or suitable independent certification of its existence, within one year of being directed to do so by the Authority. - 15.
+- 14. Operators of public telecommunications networks and broadcasting facilities shall prepare and submit to the Authority their cybersecurity plan, or suitable independent certification of its existence, within one year of being directed to do so by the Authority.
+Where the Authority deems this plan inadequate in areas related to network development and quality of service, operators shall revise their plan accordingly. - 15.
 Operators shall review this plan at least annually, or when a major threat is identified, to ensure it is relevant to the threat assessment of TT-CSIRT or other recognised cybersecurity authority.